Womens Fashions 1920's

-1920's Womens Fashions and the Changing Role of Women
+1920's Womens Fashions and Changing Lifestyles

 1920's FLAPPER FASHIONS

-Women's underwear changed as a result of this move towards practical clothing, with corsets becoming smaller and more flexible, and bras being introduced.
 Flappers, as the trendy young women were called in the U.S., wore short dresses with a straight loose silhouette.
 By 1927 seams had risen to just below the knee, so that part of the knee could be seen when dancing the Charleston.

-Thus, the Roaring Twenties redefined womanhood — a new woman evolved; it was more acceptable to smoke and drink in public, closer body contact in dancing, shorter hair, make-up, different styles of dress, and greater participation in the workforce - all contributed to the new woman.
+Thus, the Roaring Twenties redefined womanhood — a new woman evolved; it became more acceptable to smoke and drink in public, closer body contact in dancing, shorter hair, make-up, different styles of dress, and greater participation in the workforce - all contributed to the new woman.

-RESOURCES
+1920S FASHION RESOURCES

 1920's Haircare and Hairstyles